meetcleo/frontend-interview/README.md

 ## Overview

-Today we'll be pairing on a React application that allows users to convert currencies from one unit to another, based on a selection.
+We'll be pairing on a React application that allows users to convert currencies from one unit to another, based on a selection.
 The application itself has already been started by another team and our goal would be to:

-1. Add some missing features from the project board
+1. Work on some features/enhancements/bugs together from the project board
-2. Add tests for features we add
+2. Add tests for features we add (we'll dedicate some time to this)
-3. Fix some bugs from the project board
-4. Fix any bugs we come across
+3. Fix any bugs we come across

-The teams project manager has set up a project board for us to track various features/bugs, which can be found [HERE](https://github.com/meetcleo/frontend-interview/projects/1).
+The teams project manager has set up a project board for us to track various features/enhancements/bugs, which can be found [HERE](https://github.com/meetcleo/frontend-interview/projects/1).

 Each card on the project board has information about it's requirements, so take a moment to familiarise yourself with them and feel free to ask questions.
-Our goal is to work through the cards on that project board together in whichever order you feel works best.
+Our goal is to work through the cards on that project board together in whichever order you feel works best, however they have been put in a rough logical order already.

 We have also been provided a design (expand below) to reference during our development.
 We should aim to stay close to this, but we have some freedom to change things where needed.